Library Research Tutorial

 - You can also order a book online by clicking on the link titled "Make a Request" in the upper right of the screen and then entering your barcode and last name.
 It generally takes 2 to 4 business days for a book to arrive and we will notify you when it is ready to be picked up.

 - If you can't find a book in FLO, you can search the Virtual Catalog, which lists the holdings of over 300 libraries across Massachusetts.
 Log in using your library barcode.
 You can request items online.
 Allow at least a week for the book to arrive.

-- You can also search in WorldCat, a vast database of of library catalogs in the US and abroad.
+- You can also search WorldCat, a vast database of of library catalogs in the US and abroad.
 Many books found in WorldCat can be requested via Interlibrary Loan.
-Books ordered through ILL can take up to two weeks to arrive at MassArt.
+Books ordered through ILL can take up to two weeks to arrive.

 Find Articles, Journals, and Electronic Resources

 - To see if we have a particular journal or magazine online or in print, check our A-Z List of Periodicals.

 - Use our e-resources to find journal articles and more.
 You can view a list of our databases in E-Resources by Subject or E-Resources Alphabetically.

 - If you are off campus, log in with the same username and password that you use for your MassArt email.

 - If you find a citation to an article in a database but not the article itself, click the "Search for Full Text" or "SFX" link to see if the full text is in another database that MassArt subscribes to or if it is available in print in the periodicals section on the 13th floor of the library.
 If it is not accessible electronically or in print, you may submit an interlibrary loan request.

 - ARTstor is a database with over a million high-resolution images.
 MDID is our homegrown image repository and is heavily used by MassArt faculty.
 See our Digital Images guide for information on these and other resources.